ANC, CRISS, Sheep Welfare — the grants most farmers forget to claim, and how AI finds them

 Open whichever AI assistant you prefer.
 Paste a prompt along these lines:

 "I'm a beef farmer in County Roscommon, Ireland.
-I run 80 suckler cows on 65 hectares of mixed ground โ some of it poorly drained upland.
+I run 80 suckler cows on 65 hectares of mixed ground — some of it poorly drained upland.
 I'm in BISS.
-I'm not currently in ANC, CRISS, Sheep Welfare Scheme, or BEEP-S. Tell me: which of these am I likely to qualify for, what would the approximate annual payment be for each, and what do I need to check to confirm eligibility?"
+I'm not currently in ANC, CRISS, the Sheep Improvement Scheme, or SCEP.
+Tell me: which of these am I likely to qualify for, what would the approximate annual payment be for each, and what do I need to check to confirm eligibility?"

 Sample prompts you can use today